 When the cross member support is high in the peak of the greenhouse, especially in narrow greenhouses, an essentially clear span type of structure permits easy application of an inner layer of plastic.
 The inner layer can be applied under the cross-rafter supports, leaving a small triangular air space in the peak of the house.
 This space serves as an insulation for the house.
 Diagonal bracing wires provide added strength to an A-frame structure.
 This type of greenhouse is among the least difficult to build.

-Rigid-frame greenhouses have been designed in widths up to 40 feet.
+Rigid-frame greenhouses have been designed in widths up to 40 ft.
 This clear span structure has no columns to hold up the roof section.
-It is designed for 30-, 36- or 40-foot widths.
+It is designed for 30-, 36- or 40-ft widths.